JamesTheBard/pathfinder2e-tui/characters/notes.md

 - Grayst turned into a ghast at the end...which means he was attacked by a ghast.
 - Lumbermill also involved ghasts...bodies need to be investigated ASAP.
 - Aldern Foxglove made the painting, wealthy merchant, front and center in the painting at the Rusty Dragon Inn.

+## The Farm

+- Going to investigate "scarecrows" that eat dogs.
+- Found two "scarecrow" ghouls, both have the Sihedron carved into them.
+- Bite marks on chest and neck.
+Ghoul transformed them, not the rune.
+- Recently succumbed to ghoul fever.
+- Saved Lockeheart's mother and father.
+Cleric fully healed the mother of ghoul fever.
+- Time to clear out the rest of the scarecrows.
+- Parents kidnapped, in Foxglove Manor.
+Went back to Sandpoint to prepare, rest, then go at it.

+## Sandpoint

+- Aldern has been rebuilding the manor over the last year.
+- The Foxglove estate--built by Aldern's grandfather--most everyone died to disease.
+Aldern's father went back in 40 years later.
+- Creepy shit goes on over there, confirmed by other people.
+- Probably should've asked about Aldern: supposedly has paid up for a room at the inn.